omr00t/ptrace_killer/README.md

 (No debugging symbols found in /tmp/test2)
 Killed
 ```
-* As soon as gdb tried to "ptrace" the target process, gdb's got killed in addition to its tracee, of course.
+* As soon as gdb tried to "ptrace" the target process, gdb's got killed in addition to its tracee(s), of course.
 * A gif showing the process:
 * ![ptrace_killer](gif/ptrace_killer.gif)
 * Disable/Enable the module: